-Heath's Haven is a 501 (c)(3) pending, non-profit, organization dedicated to rescuing and improving the lives of special needs animals in the community.
+Heath's Haven is a 501 (c)(3) non-profit, organization dedicated to rescuing and improving the lives of special needs animals in the community.
 We specialize in the rehabilitation of animals with neurological conditions and mobility issues.

 All donations and adoption fees go directly to the the animals in order to provide medical treatment, physical therapy, mobility devices, spay/neutering, and vaccines.
 Our sanctuary residents are provided with a safe, comfortable, loving environment to live out the end of their years.